rvrsh3ll/node-tip-bot-twitter/README.md

-WIP - WIP for twitterfork of unek node-tip-bot - Biersteker
+twitterfork of unek node-tip-bot - Biersteker/Strikerbee/Gielbier

 node-tip-bot-twitter is an open-source node.js twitter bot for tipping with altcoins.